sent-hil/bitesized/Readme.md

 # bitesized [![Build Status](https://travis-ci.org/sent-hil/bitesized.svg?branch=master)](https://travis-ci.org/sent-hil/bitesized)

 bitesized is a library that uses redis's bit operations to store and calculate analytics.
-It comes with a http server that can be used as an stand alone api.
+It comes with a http server that can be used as an stand alone api (not implemented yet).

 ## Motivation